Bersenrar/Reverse_Shell/README.md

 # Reverse_Shell
-Reverse shell script on python
+USE DISPLAY THE SOURCE BLOP FOR MORE COMFORTABLE READING Reverse shell script on python

 First of all you may not install colorama and tqdm because that used only for cute progress bar when you are downloading files from client so if you